-You can claim most payments up to 13 weeks before your course or training starts using a Centrelink online account linked to myGov.
+You can make a claim for a payment up to 13 weeks before your course or training starts, using your Centrelink online account linked to myGov.

-Services Australia also provides other payments and services, including Medicare and proof of your COVID-19 vaccinations.
+Services Australia also provides other payments and services, including Medicare.

-For more information on the help available for students visit services australia.gov.au/education.
+For more information on the help available for students visit servicesaustralia.gov.au/education.